JAL212/JavaScript_Projects/README.md

 # JavaScript_Projects
- This repository contains some small coding projects I made for The Tech Academy's JavaScript Course
+ This repository contains my JavaScript-centric coding projects.

 Come back soon for more updates!